WGSS Core Courses (12 credit hours)

 Students will take a qualifying examination (master’s exam) once they have passed or registered for 30 hours of coursework (typically in the fourth semester of the program).
 The qualifying exam consists of questions related to the content of WGSS 800, WGSS 801, and WGSS 802.
 Students must pass this exam to earn an MA.
 Refer to the graduate student handbook for detailed procedures regarding the qualifying exam.

 PhD Oral Comprehensive Examination

 After completing all course requirements listed above, students will take an oral comprehensive exam.
-The exam consists of an electronic portfolio and professional essay.
-The dissertation prospectus can be defended as a part of the oral comprehensive exam.
-If the student chooses to defend the prospectus separately from the oral comprehensive exam, it should be presented to the dissertation committee no later than three months following the exam.
+The exam consists of three annotated bibliographies, an oral defense, and a defense of the dissertation prospectus.
 Refer to the graduate student handbook for detailed procedures regarding the oral comprehensive exam.

 The dissertation must be an original work of research that advances the interdisciplinary field of Women, Gender, & Sexuality Studies.
 The student must submit a brief prospectus of the dissertation project, including a detailed plan of work.
 All members of the dissertation committee must endorse the prospectus in order for the project to go forward.
 Upon completion of the dissertation research the student must defend the dissertation before all committee members in the “final oral examination,” or dissertation defense.
 The student satisfies the dissertation requirement with a majority vote of “satisfactory” by the dissertation committee.
 The committee may also recommend the student for Honors, which is a designation conferred by the department at graduation.
 Refer to the graduate student handbook for detailed procedures regarding the dissertation and dissertation defense.